Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: System overview

 \subsection{Object affordance}

-We introduce object affordance obtained by searching a database by object name (Fig.~\ref{fig:fig9A}).
-Although several studies have reported the effectiveness of using multi-modal cues for grasp-type recognition \cite{cai2018understanding,yang2015robot}, the effectiveness of linguistically-driven object affordance is still poorly understood in the context of learning-based recognition.
+The originality of this research is that we introduce object affordance obtained by searching a database by an object name.
+Although several studies have reported the effectiveness of using multi-modal cues for grasp-type recognition \cite{cai2018understanding,yang2015robot}, the understanding of the effectiveness of linguistically-driven object affordance is still limited in the context of multimodal robot teaching.

+In concrete implementation, object affordance was represented by a dictionary with object names as keys.
+When an object name was input to the pipeline, the object affordance corresponding to the object name was retrieved by searching the dictionary (Fig.~\ref{fig:fig9A}).
+Note that this affordance database was not acquired automatically but was assumed to be added and modified by the user according to each application.